Mortal life, is our Preparation School,

 Told little brother, then age ten,

-After gone to bed, but, before the sun,
+After gone to bed, Run away, before sun,

 He decided, to run with me,